SMTG-Bham/easyunfold/docs/examples/example_si222.md

 mpirun -np 4 vasp_std  # run the calculation
 ```

-Alternatively, there is a `unfold.sh` script in the
+Alternatively, there is a `run.sh` script in the
 [examples/Si222/Si_super_deformed](https://github.com/SMTG-Bham/easyunfold/tree/main/examples/Si222/Si_super_deformed)
 folder that can be used to perform these two steps above.